HMC and underdamped Langevin united in the unadjusted convex smooth case: Proofs in the general case

 Second, using that $\tilde Z_k^1 \sim \mu_s$ for all $k$ and the Markov property,

 Now, for $h$ a $r$-Lipschitz function for $\|\cdot\|_M$ with $\mu_s h =0$,

 from which

 It remains to bound the variance.
-Using the scaling properties of the SGHMC as in the proof of Theorem~\ref{thm:crude}, for the remaining of the proof we assume without loss of generality that $L=1$ (and, at the end of the computation, we will have to replace $m$ and $\delta$ by $m/L$ and $\delta\sqrt{L}$).
+Using the scaling properties of the SG\new{g}HMC as in the proof of Theorem~\ref{thm:crude}, for the remaining of the proof we assume without loss of generality that $L=1$ (and, at the end of the computation, we will have to replace $m$ and $\delta$ by $m/L$ and $\delta\sqrt{L}$).
 For $n\in\N$, a fixed $x_*\in\R^{d}$ and $z_*=(x_*,0)$, using the variational formula of the variance, we bound

 where we used Corollary~\ref{Cor:contraction} and the fact $\mu_s = \mu_sP_s^n$.
 Chosing $n=n_*=\lceil -\ln 2/\ln(1-\rho)\rceil$,

 with $\varphi(z)=|x-x_*|^2 + 2m|v|^2$, where we used \eqref{eq:norme_equivalence}.